Teradata/stacki-ace/README.md

 * Save the spreadsheet as a CSV file (comma-separated values).

-* Load host configuration spreadsheet.
+* Load the host configuration spreadsheet into your frontend Pi.

-Copy the host csv file to your frontend Pi and execute:
+Copy the host CSV file to your frontend Pi and execute:

   ```
   stack load hostfile file=hosts.csv
   ```

-** To see the host information, execute:
+* To see the host information, execute:

   ```
   # stack list host